 Microsoft Bing raises concerns over lack of image results for Tiananmen 'tank man'

-Microsoft Corp's (MSFT.O) Bing search engine showed no image results for the query "tank man" in the United States and elsewhere on Friday, users reported, raising concerns about possible censorship around the Tiananmen Square crackdown anniversary.
+(Reuters) - Microsoft Corp’s Bing search engine showed no image results for the query “tank man” in the United States and elsewhere on Friday, users reported, raising concerns about possible censorship around the Tiananmen Square crackdown anniversary.

 “Tank man” is often used to name an unidentified person famously pictured standing before tanks in China’s Tiananmen Square during pro-democracy demonstrations in June 1989.